ipr-cnrs/basics/README.md

   - All other lines that contains hostname without this permanent ip address will be removed.

 For LXC containers, you also have the possibility to disable the management of some files (/etc/hosts,…) by Proxmox.
 See [Proxmox wiki about LXC][wiki proxmox lxc].

+## Resolvconf

+If specified, Resolvconf is installed to fix the domain's informations given by the DHCP server.

 ## Development